-Select a topic for more information, or proceed to register to choose one or more events for you and your colleagues.
+Select a topic for more information, or use the "Proceed to Webinar Registration" button to choose one or more events for you and your colleagues.

 All available webinars are listed by date; check back often as new webinars may be added.